-The Group has as objective that all activities that are performed are to be carried out without damage on people or surroundings.
-The Group's activities this year have not caused pollution of the environment in defiance of demands made by the prevailing authorities.
+The Group's objective is that all of its activities are carried out without damage to people or surroundings.
+The Group's activities this year have not caused any pollution of the environment and have conformed with the demands of the prevailing authorities in its world-wide operations.